erin-z/serverless-data-analytics/Lab3/README.md

 ![createbucketpopup.png](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab1/createbucketpopup.png)

-2. Now, in this newly created bucket, create two sub-buckets **tmp** and **target** using the same instructions as the above step.
+2. Now, in this newly created bucket, create two sub-folders **tmp** and **target** using the same instructions as the above step.
 We will use these buckets as part of Lab3 later on.

 ## Discover the Data